Uncommon Individual Foundation

 How does Uncommon Individual Foundation spend its money?

 Uncommon Individual Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This meets the 65% industry benchmark.

 Are donations to Uncommon Individual Foundation tax-deductible?